 Jeep Renegade interior

-The Renegade’s quirky touches and hard materials are an acquired taste
+The Renegade’s quirky interior touches and hard materials are an acquired taste

-Chunky grab handles, large air vents and a tall, upright windscreen that offers a great view of the road ahead all help the Jeep’s cabin stand out from the crowd.
+Chunky grab handles, large air vents and a tall, upright windscreen that offers a great view of the road ahead all help the Jeep Renegade’s cabin stand out from the crowd.

-A few neat touches – such as the mud splatter printed on the rev-counter – might not appeal to everyone, but they make the Renegade more memorable than a more conventional SUV.
+A few neat touches – such as the mud splatter printed on the rev-counter – might not appeal to everyone, but they make the Renegade more memorable than the average small SUV.
 It also has several images of Jeep’s seven-bar grille logo stamped around the interior, so you’re not likely to forget what car you’re driving.

-The Renegade’s dashboard plastics are reasonably soft but the door trims are hard and scratchy and the switches lack the solid, mechanical feel you’ll find in a Skoda Yeti.
+The Renegade’s dashboard plastics are reasonably soft but the door trims are hard and scratchy and the switches lack the solid, mechanical feel you’ll find in a Vitara.
+It’s all functional rather than flash.

-Cars in mid-range Limited guise come with a 6.5-inch touchscreen infotainment system and leather seats while top-spec Trailhawk and Desert Hawk versions have embossed leather upholstery and heated front seats as standard.
+Cars in mid-range Limited guise come with Jeep’s larger 8.4-inch touchscreen infotainment system and leather seats while top-spec Trailhawk and S versions have tinted privacy glass.

 Renegade seems like such an inappropriate name when you consider that so much of the cabin is thoroughly conventional

-Entry-level Sport models come with a rather basic five-inch touchscreen infotainment system with DAB digital radio and Bluetooth connectivity, but that’s about it.
-Step up to a Longitude model and the system gets satellite navigation too, but the screen itself is small and tricky to read on the move.
+Entry-level Sport models come with a rather basic 5-inch touchscreen infotainment system with DAB digital radio and Bluetooth connectivity, but that’s about it.
+Step up to a Longitude model and the system gets satellite navigation too, but the screen itself is still small and tricky to read on the move.

-Pick a high-spec Limited version and you’ll be treated to a larger 6.5-inch touchscreen system on the dashboard and a second seven-inch display nestled between the instruments.
+Pick a high-spec Limited version and you’ll be treated to a larger 8.4-inch touchscreen system on the dashboard and a second seven-inch display nestled between the instruments.
 Both are bright, clear and fairly easy to read – even in direct sunlight.
-The touchscreen is reasonably responsive and comes with a number of physical buttons on the dashboard.
-These help you quickly access some of its key features – including radio, sat-nav and phone functions – without having to jump into a sea of confusing menus.
+The touchscreen is reasonably responsive and comes with a number of physical buttons on the dashboard, which is lucky, as the small onscreen buttons are quite difficult to hit while driving.

 The screen within the instrument binnacle can display a range of features including sat-nav directions and a graphic that’ll show you how much air pressure there is in the tyres – if you’re interested in that sort of thing.
 You can easily scroll through these features using buttons on the steering wheel to find a display you’re happy with.

-You can’t get the Renegade with Apple CarPlay or Android Auto smartphone mirroring features, but you can download Jeep’s Uconnect app instead.
-This’ll allow you to send sat-nav directions from your phone to your car or check how much fuel you have left in the tank without leaving the house.
+You can also download Jeep’s Uconnect app, which allows you to send sat-nav directions from your phone to your car or check how much fuel you have left in the tank without leaving the house.